taiwaneer-group/ml-docker-python/README.md

 You will be in the docker container and should be able to run the python startup.py in tool directory.

-Once you are done developing, you can run
+Once you are done with the development, you can run

 `docker stop ml-container`

-to stop the container and run
+to stop the container

+To start from where you were.

+Run

 `docker start ml-container`